overtonpolicy/Overton-PHP-code-test/README.md

 * It's likely that in the future we'll want to avoid calling the same website more than once a second
 * It's likely that in the future we'll want to specify a user agent string in the web request

-For discussion later:

-* Imagine we have a list of 20,000 pages to download from approx 200 different domains - how would you organize things to maximize throughpout while remaining a good internet citizen (don't call the same domain more than once every, say, 5 seconds)?
+* It's likely that we'd want to do something very similar with other websites in the future

-## 2. Process each link
+## 2. Processing each link

 Using the list of links you generated in step 1 - take the first 50 and discard the rest.